The most suitable kites for beginners to get started

 So far, you have an idea about the differences between buying new or second-hand equipment to learn kite.
 But yet, the question is still in your head: Should I buy an old kite or a new kite?

-Well, that will also be according to your economic level.
+Well, that too depends on your affordability level.
 If you can afford it, as we have remarked before, it is a good idea to buy new equipment.
 You will be the first one to release its security systems, and you will know that the lines are new, and the valves are in good condition too.
 But in case you are short on finances or you have other financial priorities, we recommend you to go for a used kite.

 What should we review when we buy a used kitesurfing kite?

 If you have a repaired kite, it may bring the price down a fair bit but is it good to fly?
 So, it’s important to note that everything is well sewn and without folds or strange marks.

-It is also essential to check if the kite loses air.
+Hence make sure that the kite does not lose air.
 For this, you have to inflate it very hard and leave it in a large pool of water for a while.
 You’ll be able to find the leakage by looking for small air bubbles coming from a strut.
 This way you can detect the detached valve or any small puncture.
 Replacing a valve or repairing a small hole is very easy and cheap to do (a professional will charge you around € 20), but if it is the valve that fails, think that soon the others will also fail.

-Now that you already know the differences between new and used kites, let’s see what kind of kites you can in the event you are on your first steps of kitesurfing!
+Now that you already know the differences between new and used kites, let’s see what kind of kites you can use when you are on your first steps of kitesurfing!
 Down here, we help you to find the most appropriate kite for beginners.